taylorhui/diarize-light/README.md

 result.to_rttm("meeting.rttm")
 ```

 Requires Python 3.9+.
-Supports WAV (or formats supportedd by soundfile).
+Supports WAV (or formats supported by soundfile).
 `diarize-light` does not use `torch/torchaudio` for simplicity.

 📖 **[Full documentation from FoxNoseTech](https://foxnosetech.github.io/diarize/)** — API reference, architecture, benchmarks.